flix/flix/docs/DIDYOUKNOW.md

 - Flix supports partial application, i.e. a function can be called with fewer arguments that its declared number of formal parameters.

-- the Flix type and effect system is based on Hindley-Miler.
+- the Flix type and effect system is based on Hindley-Milner.
   The same core type system that powers OCaml, Standard ML, and Haskell.

 - the Flix type and effect system is sound, i.e. if a program type checks